PythonZero/CodeSnippets/Docker.rst

 .. code-block:: bash

-    # In the folder, run the command to create the image
+    # In the folder with the Dockerfile, run the command to create the image
     # -t = tag, so give it a unique name (otherwise it will overwrite the old names)
     docker build -t myimage .